Improbable Bigrams Expose Vulnerabilities of Incomplete Tokens in Byte-Level Tokenizers: Alternative Tokenization

-While we have hypothesized that improbable bigram hallucinations are caused by incomplete tokens, another possible explanation for their hallucinations is that they are simply just out-of-distribution.
-To test this hypothesis, we repeat the experiments using the same phrases, but with a different tokenization method that avoids incomplete tokens.
-Instead of tokenizing the bigram phrase according to the tokenizer, we avoid character boundary-crossing tokenization using pre-segmentation. \begin{CJK*}{UTF8}{ipxm} For instance, the improbable bigram phrase ``サーミ能'' is normally tokenized into incomplete tokens `サー<0xE3><0x83>' and `<0x9F>能'.
-However, it can be presegmented to isolate the character formed from stray bytes (`ミ').
-We split the string into three parts (`サー', `ミ', and `能') and tokenize each separately.
+Our previous experiments demonstrate that improbable bigram phrases are difficult for models to process.
+We conduct further experiments to attribute this difficulty to the incomplete tokens.
+We repeat the experiments, but pre-segment the target phrase to avoid character boundary-crossing tokenization. \begin{CJK*}{UTF8}{ipxm} For instance, the improbable bigram phrase ``サーミ能'' is normally tokenized into incomplete tokens ``サー<0xE3><0x83>'' and ``<0x9F>能''.
+However, it can be presegmented to isolate the character formed from stray bytes (``ミ'').
+We split the string into three parts (``サー'', ``ミ'', and ``能'') and tokenize each separately.
 Afterwards, the tokens can be appended together to create an alternative token representation of the same phrase. \end{CJK*}

-Compared to improbable bigrams, alternative tokenization sequences can be suboptimal in two important ways.
-First, these sequences cannot be naturally generated by the tokenizer, ensuring that they are out-of-distribution for the model.
+Compared to improbable bigrams, the alternative tokenization sequences can be suboptimal in two important ways.
+First, these sequences cannot be generated by the tokenizer, ensuring that they are out-of-distribution for the model.
 Second, the sequences consist of more than two tokens, requiring the model to recall more tokens correctly to repeat the phrase accurately.
-If the out-of-distribution hypothesis holds, we would expect these phrases to induce more hallucinations with this alternative tokenization.

 Table~\ref{tab:dehall_exps} shows results of the experiment repeated using the alternative tokenization scheme.
-Surprisingly, we find that these token sequences, which are both unnatural and longer, hallucinate significantly less than the original tokenization for most models.
-These results support our hypothesis that the hallucinatory behaviors are being caused by the incomplete tokens.
+Despite the suboptimalities of alternative tokenization, most models, with the exception of Command-R (discussed in Appendix~\ref{sec:appendix-languages}) show significantly higher performance when alternative tokenization is used.
+The same phrases tend to hallucinate significantly less when alternative tokenization is used, suggesting that the hallucinatory behaviors are being caused by the incomplete tokens.